How to Draw Anime Eyes

 Step 1: Sketch the horizontal guideline

-Step 2: Draw the anime eyes outlines
+Step 2: Draw outlines of the anime eyes

 After indicating the approximate location of the eyes, you can draw the contours of this part of the face.
 Choose the eye shape based on your preferred style.
 These can be vertically elongated eyes or more realistic horizontal ones.
 We chose an almond-shaped eye design, which is quite common in anime that use more complex drawing techniques.